Meet the Other Phone. A phone that grows with your child.

 Imagine the look on your baby’s face when they see this!
 Not only does it look pretty spectacular, this cute 4-in-1 train toy from VTech functions as a walker, pull-along wagon and ride-on, has modes for sit-down play as well as plenty of educational features.

 There’s 13 double-sided letter blocks and a magic tunnel to load the blocks into the wagon to encourage fine motor skills and hand-eye coordination development, plus lots of songs and melodies to help babies learn about objects, animals, phonics, letters, colours, weather, numbers and much more.
-Overall, we think it's one of the best sensory toys for babies if you're looking for something all-singing, all-dancing.
+Overall, we think it's one of the best sensory toys for babies if you're looking for an all-singing, all-dancing baby toy.

 Also included are a removable walkie-talkie and number pad, light-up piano keys, a turning book and manipulative beads and cogs.